The-OAG-Development-Project/Application-Gateway/www/docs/docs/Configuration-Routes.md

 # Routes

-You can specify routes for your upstream servers in the OWAG configuration
+You can specify routes for your upstream servers in the OAG configuration

 Example:
 ```yaml